open-mmlab/mmcv/README.rst

 It provides the following functionalities.

 - Universal IO APIs
-- Image processing
-- Video processing
+- Image/Video processing
 - Image and annotation visualization
 - Useful utilities (progress bar, timer, ...)
 - PyTorch runner with hooking mechanism
 - Various CNN architectures
+- High-quality implementation of common CUDA ops

 See the `documentation <http://mmcv.readthedocs.io/en/latest>`_ for more features and usage.